 - Follow the prompts to verify your vaccination status or negative COVID-19 test (within 72 hours).

 - Before you arrive at the ASCE ICTD-APM 2022 Registration desk, reopen the Health Pass tile and produce your pass.
 Green is good to go!
 Be ready to show for seamless arrival.

 - Please stay with us for up-to-the-minute information on ASCE International Conference on Transportation & Development (ICTD 2022).
 Registration for the event is now open and we look forward to seeing you there.
 You can review Hyatt COVID-19 protocols and practices for more information.

 - To mitigate the risk of spread, all participants will be required to provide proof of vaccination against COVID-191.
 The only exemption to this policy will be religious or medical reasons.
-All individuals claiming a religious or medical exemption must provide documentation of a negative PCR or antigen test taken 72 hours prior to arrival.
+All individuals claiming a religious or medical exemption must provide documentation of a negative PCR test taken 72 hours prior to arrival.
 Attendees who do not provide documentation as per this requirement will not be admitted.

-- Where local ordinances do not allow requiring participants to submit proof of vaccination, participants will be required to attest prior to arrival at ASCE International Conference on Transportation & Development (ICTD 2022) that they are fully vaccinated or that have obtained a negative PCR or antigen test 72 hours prior to arrival.
+- Where local ordinances do not allow requiring participants to submit proof of vaccination, participants will be required to attest prior to arrival at ASCE International Conference on Transportation & Development (ICTD 2022) that they are fully vaccinated or that have obtained a negative PCR test 72 hours prior to arrival.
 Attendees who do not provide this attestation will not be admitted.

 - ASCE will be partnering with third-party vendor to validate that each participant has filed the appropriate documentation to attend.